agnes97/agnes97/readme.md

 ⭐ Former librarian 📜 turned **junior front-end developer**. 💻
 ⭐ TypeScript gal - *I like it functional*.
 ⭐ INFJ (I usually *React* well) Slytherin 🐍 but Jedi! 🥢
-⭐ Engaged to the best programmer in the world.
+⭐ Married to the best programmer in the world.
 For real.
 Check [him](https://github.com/macajind) out.

 ~~~
 WHAT AM I UP TO?